CrunchyData/postgres-operator/README.md

 Have questions or looking for help?
 [Join our Discord group](https://discord.gg/a7vWKG8Ec9).

+# Build Instructions

+To build the various containers required by PGO, please see the build instructions found in the [components directory](https://github.com/CrunchyData/postgres-operator/tree/main/components) of this repository.
+These images are built using [packages](https://www.postgresql.org/download) developed by the PostgreSQL Global Development Group (PGDG).
+Each subdirectory contains a `README` file describing how to build each of the various containers required by PGO.

 # Installation

 Crunchy Data makes PGO available as the orchestration behind Crunchy Postgres for Kubernetes.
 Crunchy Postgres for Kubernetes is the integrated product that includes PostgreSQL, PGO and a collection of PostgreSQL tools and extensions that includes the various [open source components listed in the documentation](https://access.crunchydata.com/documentation/postgres-operator/latest/references/components).